 - No data move between tools.
 Thus, it cannot meet the need for data synchronization

 - Plug-in is between Jira and GitHub only.
 If another different pair like the Jira plugin for Clear Case is required another pair needs to be developed or procured

 - Plug-ins are more generic in nature and thus any customization is not possible.

 Adapters or Connectors are generally services that are created for a specific tool, sometimes for a specific version of the tool to extract data from the tool to another tool as well as push data to the tool for integration.
 Connectors can be either point to point or can be ESB-oriented.

 Kovair adapters are connectors (WCF Services) using respective tools API with the objective of exposing tool functionality to Kovair Omnibus, thus capable of connecting to any other similar tool having similar data model using the Kovair Omnibus platform.

 All adapters generally expose all major artifacts and related attributes thus providing immense flexibility to orchestrate data using the Kovair Omnibus and the tool APIs

 Pros for Adapters/Connectors:

-- Implementation is generic thus providing maximum flexibility to end user for data synchronization with need specific configurations.
+- Implementation is generic thus providing maximum flexibility to end-user for data synchronization with need-specific configurations.

 - Supports data transformation with data sync back

-- Can be connected to any other tool using the Kovair Omnibus or similar ESB having similar data structure
+- Can be connected to any other tool using the Kovair Omnibus or similar ESB having a similar data structure

 - Supports all major features for data integration like reliability, cut over and multiple use cases.